isomerpages/moe-ast-moehc/_school-histories/Schools/Catholic High School.md

 In 1995, the secondary section attained autonomous status, and three years later, the primary section commenced the Gifted Education Programme.
 In 2013, the secondary section embarked on the unique dual-track model: the Joint Integrated Programme and the O-Level Programme.
 Together with students from CHIJ St Nicholas Girls’ School and Singapore Chinese Girls’ School, CHS students would enrol in Eunoia Junior College for their pre-tertiary education under the integrated programme.

-From the school motto ‘亲爱忠诚敬业乐群 Care Honesty Service’ to the current tagline ‘#mybloodisgreen’, the CHS experience is defined by a strong sense of brotherhood and camaraderie; values-driven character development and service leadership; all-round excellence in academic and non-academic domains; and scholarly pursuits.
-For over 80 years, CHS has nurtured leaders and professionals in various fields who give back to society and the school, and it will continue to develop principled leaders, gentlemen and bilingual scholars with the skills, perspectives and hearts to touch lives and transform futures.
+From the school motto ‘亲爱忠诚敬业乐群 Care Honesty Service’ to the current tagline ‘#mybloodisgreen’, the CHS experience is defined by a strong sense of brotherhood and camaraderie; values-driven character development and service leadership; all-round excellence in academic and non-academic domains; and scholarly pursuits.&nbsp; For over 80 years,&nbsp;CHS has&nbsp;nurtured leaders and professionals in various fields who give back to society and the school, and it will continue to develop principled leaders, gentlemen and bilingual scholars with the skills, perspectives and hearts to touch lives and transform futures.

 Principals:<br>
 \- Mr Yao Kwok Wah (1935–1950)<br>